Tips for Robust Cybersecurity in 2026: Secure Your Business

 Protecting the power grid and water supply is crucial for the Energy and Utilities sector.

-It’s essential to conduct regular assessments to identify and address vulnerabilities, ensuring resilient infrastructure that can withstand cyberattacks and quickly recover from them.
+It’s essential to conduct regular assessments to identify and address vulnerabilities, ensuring a resilient infrastructure that can withstand cyberattacks and recover quickly.
 Key practices include employing industrial control systems security measures and adopting end-to-end encryption for communications.

 It’s vital to upgrade legacy systems that may no longer be secure against modern threats.